HL7/smart-app-launch/input/pages/app-state.md

 State types, these could be reviewed through an out-of-band process.
-This situation is expected when one developer supplies a patient-facing app and another developer supplies a provider-facing "companion app" that needs to query state written by the patient-facing app.
+This situation is expected when one developer supplies a patient-facing app and another developer supplies a provider-facing "companion app" that needs to query the state written by the patient-facing app.

 Further consideration is required when granting an app the ability to modify global app state (i.e., where `Basic.subject` is absent).
 Such permissions